sharadregoti/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-admin-api/export.md

 {{< /warning >}}

-#### Export Organisations
+#### Export Organizations

-The organisation object is the most fundamental object in a Tyk setup, all other ownership properties hang off the relationship between an organisation and its APIs, Policies and API Tokens.
+The organization object is the most fundamental object in a Tyk setup, all other ownership properties hang off the relationship between an organization and its APIs, Policies and API Tokens.

 | **Property** | **Description**                 |
 | ------------ | ------------------------------- |